 Application Period and Evaluation Process

-Evaluation of applications will take about 6 to 8 weeks after the closing date.
-Shortlisted applicants will be notified.
+Evaluation of applications will take up to 8 weeks from the date of application.
+Kindly note that all applications are subject to EDB's assessment and only shortlisted applicants will be notified.

 Ngee Ann Polytechnic